Jauloma/Career_Accelerator_P6-ML_API/src/Sepsis_App/readme.md

     8. Handles exceptions that may occur during the prediction process, printing error messages and returning a response indicating execution status.

 ## Running the FastAPI Application:
 Finally, the script checks if it's the main module and then runs the FastAPI application using uvicorn.
 The argument "main:app" specifies the module name and the FastAPI application instance.
-The reload argument is set to False to prevent automatic reloading of the server.
+The reload argument is set to True to allow automatic reloading of the server.

 This code represents a complete workflow for setting up a FastAPI-based API for sepsis prediction using a pre-trained machine learning model.
 It handles requests for classifying sepsis cases and provides informative responses, including predicted labels and confidence scores